Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 | `prater`  | Consensus layer | Test       | Multi-client testnet.                            |

-Predefined networks can provide defaults such as the initial state of the network, bootnodes, and the address of the execution layer (formerly Ethereum 1.0) deposit contract.
+Predefined networks can provide defaults such as the initial state of the network, bootnodes, and the address of the deposit contract.

 ### p2p-advertised-ip